EBIO5460Fall2024/class-materials/00_timetable.md

 * Data visualization
   * Exploratory data analysis of hierarchical data
   * Using `dplyr` and `ggplot`
-* Model formulae in R
-  * Shorthand notation for linear model design matrix
 * Introduction to multilevel models (Normal, linear)
   * Grouping variables
   * Fixed vs random effects
   * Partial pooling and shrinkage
   * Using `lmer()` and `stan_lmer()`
-* Workflow algorithm
+* Art of modeling and workflow algorithm
   * Sketch the data design
   * Write the equations
   * Linear model syntax